samuelcardillo/MMORPGMaker-MV/README.md

 ## How to use ?

 1. Watch [the MV tutorial video](https://www.youtube.com/watch?v=TcAmU2bdKvE) to learn the basics
-2. Then take a look at [the MZ tutotrial](https://www.youtube.com/watch?v=TcAmU2bdKvE) :
+2. Then take a look at [the MZ tutorial](https://www.youtube.com/watch?v=TcAmU2bdKvE) :

 [![Watch the tutorial](https://img.youtube.com/vi/4V4YhMcNRng/0.jpg)](https://www.youtube.com/watch?v=TcAmU2bdKvE)

-(Note : It's not needed to touch any package file anymore)
+*Note : It's not needed to touch any package file anymore*

 ### Plugins requirement